jupeos/EmbeddedSerialFiller/README.md

 # Setup

 For fully compliant C++11 compilers/OS's nothing further is needed.

 When used with a RTOS a minimal implementation is needed to fulfil the abstraction of a mutex, conditional_variable etc..
-Refer to the file

-`esf_abstraction.h` and `esf_embos_abstraction.h/c` for an implementation for Segger's embOS RTOS.
-In this case an additional definition is needed to select the correct implementation, e.g. `PROFILE_EMBOS`.
+Refer to the file `esf_abstraction.h` and `esf_freertos_abstraction.h/c` for an implementation for [FreeRTOS](https://www.freertos.org/).
+A similar implementation exists for Segger's embOS RTOS in `esf_embos_abstraction.h/c`.
+In this case an additional definition is needed to select the correct implementation, e.g. `PROFILE_FREERTOS` or `PROFILE_EMBOS`.

+[ESF](https://github.com/jupeos/EmbeddedSerialFiller) provides an implementation for no RTOS targets.
+The expectation is some form of time driven architecture where periodic calls to `PublishWait` drive the 'wait' timeout.
+Refer to the header file `EmbeddedSerialFiller_NoRTOS.h` for more information.

 Building/Installing
 ===================